geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 It just uses a set of rewrite rules to group things together in blocks.
 And then another set of rewrite rules to stack the blocks on top of each other in a valid order.
 And it's fairly local, which is nice.
-So yeah, no more, no more linearization, no more tuple-izing the UOPs, no more comparison, no more hacks where we, you know, minus a thousand for low penalty or whatever.
+So yeah, no more, no more linearization, no more tuple-izing the UOps, no more comparison, no more hacks where we, you know, minus a thousand for low penalty or whatever.
 Yeah, none of that stuff makes sense.
 So yeah, this is probably still going to be, this is going to be the rest of my week.
 But it's not, once you start, okay, so the basic thing is that you like, you have block ends, which is like the end of a for loop.